mattsmi/clipsgo/README.md

 - clipsgo adds a `SendCommand` call inspired by [pyclips](http://pyclips.sourceforge.net/web/?q=node/13), enabling an interactive shell.
 - clipsgo includes a `Shell()` API call based on this that opens an interactive shell, and includes readline-style history and syntax highlighting
 - clipsgo builds into an executable that simply acts as an interactive CLIPS shell
+- clipsgo may also form part of your own Go language project that uses the CLIPS rules engine.

 ## Interactive use